tomerraviv95/data-augmentations-for-receivers/README.md

 # data-augmentations-receivers

-*"“Would you tell me, please, which way I ought to go from here?”
-“That depends a good deal on where you want to get to,” said the Cat.
-“I don't much care where—” said Alice.
-“Then it doesn't matter which way you go,” said the Cat."*
+*"Consistency is the playground of dull minds."*

---Alice in Wonderland.
+--Yuval Noah Harari, Sapiens: A Brief History of Humankind.

 # Data Augmentation for Deep Receivers

-Python repository for the paper "Data Augmentation for Deep Receivers".
+Python repository for the extended paper "Data Augmentation for Deep Receivers".

 Please cite our [paper](https://arxiv.org/abs/2103.13483), if the code is used for publishing research.